udacity/ios-nd-networking/README.md

 ## Overview

 iOS Networking teaches foundational principles of networking and how they are applied in an iOS-context.
-The course uses a series of example applications as demonstrations:
+The course uses a series of example applications and playgrounds as demonstrations:

+- Prereqs (associated values, errors, generics, guards)
+- URLPlayground
 - ImageRequest
-- SleepingInTheLibrary
+- Randog
-- FlickFinder
+- HouseJSON
-- MyFavoriteMovies
+- JSONParsingExercises
 - TheMovieManager

-Each application has a corresponding "complete" version which is already fully-implemented.
-Also, TheMovieManger has two versions: one with and without a seperate "API client".
+Each application has a "complete" version which is already fully-implemented.

 ## Setup